 The Wakeful Wanderer’s Guide to Disillusionment

-Book 2 in the Wakeful Wanderer's Guide series - in progress
+2nd book of the Wakeful Wanderer’s Guide series